Promotion of Environmental Businesses

 Initiatives for Growth Sectors

-SMBC has identified six specific growth sectors as a growth industry cluster: new energy/energy management, the environment, infrastructure, healthcare, agriculture, and digital society to promote the creation of new business opportunities in these sectors for customers.
+SMBC Sustainable Business Promotion Department has identified three specific growth sectors : new energy/energy management, the environment and agriculture society to promote the creation of new business opportunities in these sectors for customers.
 Drawing on broad-ranging knowledge and networks developed through industry-government- academia alliances in Japan and overseas, the bank provides business support in respective areas.

 |Smart Grid Demonstration Project in Poland||A smart grid demonstration project utilizing Japan's grid stabilization and power storage technologies has been carried out in Poland by SMBC and other Japan-affiliated companies since fiscal 2016 on a contract from the New Energy and Industrial Technology Development Organization (NEDO).
 While renewable energies are being utilized at an accelerating pace, their power output varies depending on weather conditions, so as the amount of renewable energy sources increase, problems arise related to the power grid; specifically, maintaining the balance of power supply and demand on distribution networks and dealing with overloads.
 The demonstration project seeks to solve these grid issues by utilizing Japanese technologies to expand use of renewable energies in Poland and create a grid stabilization system that simultaneously reduces capital investment in power infrastructure and stabilizes the power grid.|